SquadFM/Squad-Field-Manual/README.md

 * HEDP - high-explosive, dual-purpose M430 grenade launcher cartridge
 * Helo - Helicopter
 * HESCO - Earth-filled burlap boxes used for military fortifications.
 Used as a temporary to semi-permanent levee or blast wall against small-arms fire and/or explosives.
 It has seen considerable use in Iraq and Afghanistan.
+* HESH - High-explosive squash head (HESH) is a type of explosive projectile which utilizes a plastic explosive that conforms to the surface of a target before detonating to improve the transfer of explosive energy to the target.
 * HF - Have fun
 * HMG - Heavy Machine Gun .50 Cal
 * Hold Fire - Stop firing